takua09/Hello_World/README.md

 # Hello_World
 supreme potato

-Personally, I don't even know why github is called "github" sicne it mostly has to do with coding and project management...
+Personally, I don't even know why github is called "github" since it mostly has to do with coding and project management...
 I mean, is it a hub for gits?
-And, in which case, what exactly is a git? according to google: git ɡit/
+And, If so, what exactly is a git? according to google: git ɡit/